jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: poisoner miniboss with debilitate got 5.33333 health in tooltip
 - bug: Single player, if you end your turn while arrows are still flying enemies can start moving
 - Player being dead and getting scroll due to end of level said "Player managed to choose an upgrade without being supposed to" but I do want players to choose an upgrade at this time.
+- Translation issues
-- french target column translation is off
+  - french target column translation is off (note French translations are underway by a real translator)
   - arabic `<h1>` doesn't translate right
   - korean "Forging spells' not translating right
 - bug: I was able to go negative mana and when i cast it worked on the server (I could tell because a living enemy dropped a scroll) and I started channelling a book
 - bug: Poison stayed on dead unit
 - bug: Infinity stamina doesn't work for all players in multiplayer
 - bug: killing last unit makes portals spawn early on multiplayer of screen of character who didn't kill the last unit
-- bug: health bars aren't refreshed on start of turn, you have to move your mouse
 - bug: Poison floating text doesn't account for debilitate but the damage it does, does
 - bug: sacrifice isn't giving me quite enough health somehow
 - bug: Allies clearing level makes you pick multiple perks and skips multiple levvels
+- Stats bars refreshing bugs:
+  - bug: health bars aren't refreshed on start of turn, you have to move your mouse
   - ui bug: when a new player joins, enemy health shows as half until you move your mouse
 # For v1.4
 - Fix perk limit
 ---